hind19/TasksManagerCustom/README.md

+Something that  looks almost like MVP is done.
+Development ia paused for several months.
+I'm going to take some certifications.

 !!!IMPORTANT!!!

 This is just a training project.
 No commercial or private usage is assumed.
 No commercial usage (excluding evaluation of my programming skills for the hiring purposes) is allowed.